-The Office of Chemical Safety (OCS) of the TGA establish the ADI and, where applicable, the acute reference dose (ARfD) for agricultural and veterinary chemicals.
-The APVMA and FSANZ carry out estimates of dietary exposure to agricultural and veterinary chemicals and compare them to the TGA standards.

-Based on the dietary exposure assessment, the residues associated with the proposed MRLs do not represent an unacceptable risk to public health and safety.

-EAGAR has evaluated the impact of the potential residues of this chemical in the food supply and has supported the proposed MRLs in this application.
+OCS has not established an ADI for neomycin.
+As part of its application, APVMA has supplied a letter from TGA in which TGA state that they support the ADI for this chemical set by JECFA of 0.06 mg/kg.
+This ADI has been used in the chronic estimated dietary exposure calculations for this application.
+APVMA and FSANZ have carried out an estimate of the chronic dietary exposure to neomycin and compared it to its TGA standard.
+Based on this chronic dietary exposure assessment, the residues associated with the proposed MRLs do not represent an unacceptable risk to public health and safety.
+EAGAR has evaluated the impact of the potential residues of neomycin in the food supply and has supported the proposed MRLs in this application.